-Ms. Bossier has spent over twenty-five years litigating hundreds of complex civil state court and federal court cases throughout the country, involving a broad range of legal issues.
-She has served as lead counsel in defective drug, medical device, toxic tort, environmental contamination, professional liability and medical malpractice cases, which resulted in favorable jury verdicts and monetary recoveries for many individual clients.
+Ms. Bossier has spent over thirty years litigating hundreds of complex civil state court and federal court cases throughout the country, involving a broad range of legal issues.
+She has served as lead counsel in defective drugs, medical device, toxic tort, environmental contamination, professional liability, medical malpractice and trucking accident cases, which resulted in favorable jury verdicts and monetary recoveries for many individual clients.
 Of note, Ms. Bossier was lead trial counsel in an environmental contamination case involving hundreds of residents of Crystal Springs, Mississippi, who were injured by PCB contamination, and after four long years of litigation, two multi-million dollar settlements were achieved with the culpable parties.
 Ms. Bossier’s successes in mass tort products liability litigation include successfully settling numerous pharmaceutical drug cases following years of litigation, including Vioxx, Celebrex, Bextra, Seroquel, and Zyprexa.
-Ms. Bossier has litigated numerous defective medical device cases for plaintiffs over the years, including Medtronic defibrillators, Zimmer NexGen knee devices, DePuy ASR and Pinnacle hip devices, IVC Filters and Pelvic Mesh devices.
+Ms. Bossier has litigated numerous defective medical device cases for plaintiffs over the years, including Medtronic defibrillators, Zimmer NexGen knee devices, DePuy ASR and Pinnacle hip devices, IVC Filters, Pelvic Mesh and Hernia Mesh devices.
 Ms. Bossier’s involvement in the pelvic mesh litigation included appearing as lead counsel in the trial of a client severely injured by a Boston Scientific pelvic mesh product, which resulted in a 72 million dollar jury verdict in Dallas County, Texas.
 This verdict was recognized as one of the top 10 Products Liability verdicts of 2014.

-Finally, Ms. Bossier has been engaged by numerous municipalities in the State of Mississippi to pursue claims against manufacturers and distributors of Opioids, to recover damages sustained by those entities as a result of the Opioid epidemic in the State.
+Finally, Ms. Bossier has been retained by numerous municipalities in the State of Mississippi to pursue claims against manufacturers and distributors of Opioids, to recover damages sustained by those entities as a result of the Opioid epidemic in the State.
 After many years of litigation, favorable resolution of many of these claims has occurred.

 Sheila M. Bossier is a native of New Orleans, Louisiana.
 She was admitted to practice in Louisiana in 1989, after receiving her law degree from Tulane University School of Law.
 She practiced with a firm in New Orleans prior to relocating to Raleigh, North Carolina, where she was admitted to practice in 1990.
 In 1997, Ms. Bossier became a member of the Mississippi Bar, and for a number of years, she continued a litigation practice as a partner with a large Jackson, Mississippi law firm.
 Ms. Bossier has served in the position of National Coordinating counsel and National Trial Team Counsel for Fortune 500 companies in connection with various toxic tort cases nationwide.